MLB players oppose closing of unionized cap plant

 New Era Cap Co. said in November it was planning to shut the site in March and reached a closing agreement with the union last month.
 New Era has been Major League Baseball’s cap supplier since 1993.

-The Major League Baseball Players Association said Thursday the decision will “cause economic harm” to the workers and Derby, which is outside Buffalo.
+The Major League Baseball Players Association said Thursday the decision will “cause economic harm” to the workers and Derby, which is about 20 miles (32.19 kilometers) south of Buffalo.

 New Era said it made the decision to “more closely align its business model with its competitors in the global sports, lifestyle and apparel industry” and said it was among the last companies in the industry to own its plants.